AdobeDocs/experience-platform.de-DE/help/catalog/api/create-dataset.md

 title: Datensatz erstellen
 topic: developer guide
 translation-type: tm+mt
-source-git-commit: bd9884a24c5301121f30090946ab24d9c394db1b
+source-git-commit: 73a492ba887ddfe651e0a29aac376d82a7a1dcc4
 workflow-type: tm+mt
-source-wordcount: '203'
+source-wordcount: '197'
-ht-degree: 1%
+ht-degree: 70%

 ---

 # Datensatz erstellen

-Um mit der Katalog-API einen Datensatz zu erstellen, müssen Sie den `$id` Wert des XDM-Schemas (Experience Data Model) kennen, auf dem der Datensatz basieren soll.
-Sobald Sie über die Schema-ID verfügen, können Sie einen Datensatz erstellen, indem Sie eine POST-Anforderung an den `/datasets` Endpunkt in der Katalog-API senden.
+In order to create a dataset using the [!DNL Catalog] API, you must know the `$id` value of the [!DNL Experience Data Model] (XDM) schema on which the dataset will be based.
+Once you have the schema ID, you can create a dataset by making a POST request to the `/datasets` endpoint in the [!DNL Catalog] API.

 >[!NOTE]
 >
->In diesem Dokument wird nur die Erstellung eines Datensatzobjekts im Katalog behandelt.
-Ausführliche Anweisungen zum Erstellen, Füllen und Überwachen eines Datensatzes finden Sie im folgenden [Lernprogramm](../datasets/create.md).
+>This document only covers how to create a dataset object in [!DNL Catalog].
+Ausführliche Anweisungen zum Erstellen, Füllen und Überwachen eines Datensatzes finden Sie im folgenden [Tutorial](../datasets/create.md).

 **API-Format**